Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The firm offers investment advice for what it calls “all seasons” of clients’ lives.
 It provides financial planning, tax and budgetary planning, business planning, estate planning, portfolio management and consulting services including retirement savings plan portfolio review.
 It launched a mutual fund in 2011.

-Winch Advisory Services identifies client goals - maximum capital appreciation, growth, income or growth and income - and allocates investment assets accordingly.
+Winch Advisory Services identifies client goals, such as maximum capital appreciation, growth, income or growth and income, and allocates investment assets accordingly.
 It also takes other factors like life situation and tax consequences into account.
 Clients may impose restrictions on investment choices (type or industry sector) that the firm deems reasonable.

 Copper Harbor Investment Advisors is a fee-only firm that primarily works with high-net-worth individuals.
 It requires $500,000 to open an account, though it gives you five years to reach that amount.
 The advisory also serves less wealthy individuals, pension and defined contribution plans, trusts, estates, charitable and non-profit entities, corporations and other business entities.

 As a fee-only firm, Copper Harbor's revenue comes solely from client-paid fees.
 It's advisors do not collect commissions for selling third-party products and services.
-The firm has two certified financial planners (CFPs) on staff.
+The firm has Certified Financial Planners™ (CFPs®) on staff.

 The firm customizes portfolios for clients generally using stocks, bonds, mutual funds, exchange-traded funds (ETFs) and other investment vehicles.
 Clients should not expect the firm to make a lot changes when the markets are volatile.
 Instead, the practice says that it will change positions when allocations stray from clients' investment policy statements or depending on macro trends, revised investment expectations and alterations in expense structure or other fundamental investment vehicle structures.